tldr-pages/tldr/pages/common/ddgr.md

 `ddgr {{keyword}}`

-- To limit the search results number:
+- Limit the search results number to N:

 `ddgr -n {{N}} {{keyword}}`

-- To show complete URL in search results:
+- Show the complete URL in search results:

 `ddgr -x {{keyword}}`

-- Search DuckDuckGo for a keyword and open the first result in a browser:
+- Search DuckDuckGo for a keyword and open the first result in the browser:

 `ddgr !w {{keyword}}`

-- Website specific search:
+- Perform a website specific search:

 `ddgr -w {{site}} {{keyword}}`